ahoymrag/ahoymrag.github.io/README.md

 # For work

-For work - for a while - I would take any work - being fascianted by work itself.
+For work - for a while - I would take any work - being fascianted by work itself. for my day job I most service as the creative director and product designer for ApeWorx, LTD
+- I also serve as the Director of the AV Team at CPC New Haven and as the Director of Digital Commuincations for the organization Mission Anabaino